Empath (character): Dawn of X

 Empath is later seen on Krakoa where he uses his powers to wreak havoc by manipulating his fellow Hellions into fighting each other, and also anyone who comes in his way, and as a result, he is assessed by the island's scientists and psychics.
 To their horror, they learned Empath is not a violent sociopath with an X-gene; rather, his X-gene transformed him into a violent sociopath.
 Because most people learn right or wrong by observing the reactions of others, swiftly realizing that negative behavior generates painful responses, when his X-gene activated at an unusually young age, it colored his natural development and psychological growth, so Empath had no way of learning these lessons.
 No matter what he did, no matter how much pain he caused, he only had to flex his mind and he would receive love and adulation.
 There were no consequences of abusing his powers, of taking advantage of others, and so he never had a way to learn right from wrong.
 Environmental cause and effect, the emotional data the mind requires to understand others, disappeared.
 As other mutants, whose powers are violent by nature, are also becoming a little out of control, the Quiet Council meet to discuss this matter, and the decision is to task Sinister with gathering a team to send into "therapeutic" missions where they are allowed to actually use their powers.
 The team's first mission is to destroy the now abandoned clone farm that Sinister left under the orphanage where Alex and Scott lived.

-After the team enters the orphanage, Empath starts fooling around with Nanny's emotions which leads to her trying to 'nurse' Greycrow.
+After the team enters the orphanage, Empath starts fooling around with Nanny's emotions which leads to her trying to 'nurse' John Greycrow.
 Psylocke calls him out on it, but Greycrow has another answer to Manuel and shoots him straight in the head.
 He is soon afterwards resurrected by the Five.

 He is killed again on his next two missions with the team.
 The first to Amenth through Otherworld to prevent Arakko from competing in Saturnyne's challenge, and the second against The Right where on his deathbed he reveals "Cameron Hodge" is actually just a robot duplicate.

 The team eventually fights the Locus Vile, an Arakki group who wants to retrieve the DNA that was stolen from them by a clone of Sinister during their mission to Amenth.
 During this conflict several of Essex's secrets are brought to light such as his secret clone lab in Murderworld.
 Greycrow and Havok try to destroy the facility after finding out this, but Psylocke begs them not to, as he has a mental copy of her dead daughter in it.
 They agree to stand down only for Manuel to abruptly take over and make Havok destroy it on Emma's behalf.